kbruegge/hexmap/README.md

 hexmap
 ======

-Drawing the hexagonal map of the camera using D3.js
+Drawing the  map of the FACT camera using D3.js.

+Uses `tinycolors.js` for some color modifications.
+See https://github.com/bgrins/TinyColor